 Dayton State Park consists of 160 acres with typical Great Basin desert topography, such as cotton wood, desert sage, rabbitbrush and willows are prominent.
 The lower park borders the Carson River.
 The upper park includes the remains of old Highway 50 and the Rock Mill site and looks out over Dayton valley at the foot of the Virginia mountain range.
 Cottontails and ground squirrels are plentiful, while an observant visitor may see a hawk, coyote, fox, mule deer or porcupine.
 Dayton summer temperatures range from 80-100 degrees F with lows around 40-50 degrees F. The park is 12 miles east of Carson City on U.S. 50.

 Effective June 30,2014 there are fire and travel restrictions for Western Nevada State Parks.
 Click here for restriction details.

 |FACILITIES & AMENITIES

 P.O Box 1478 Dayton, Nevada 89403

-In 1849, Abner Blackburn, restless at a stopover on his way to the California gold fields, was first to see gold.
-In what was then Utah Territory, legend has it he used a hunting knife and a frying pan to prospect.
-This was not a rich strike, however, and California beckoned—Abner and his friends moved on.
+In 1849, Abner Blackburn, during a stopover on his way to the California gold fields, was the first to see gold.
+Legend has it he used a hunting knife and a frying pan to prospect.
+It was not a rich strike, however, and California beckoned—Abner and his friends moved on.

-In June of 1859, while searching for gold, prospectors found a strange bluish rock in Virginia City and Gold Hill.
-This rock turned out to be silver.
+In June of 1859, while searching for gold, prospectors found a strange bluish ore in Virginia City and Gold Hill.
+This ore was considered a nuisance until it was discovered that it contained silver.